archway-network/archway/x/rewards/spec/README.md

 InflationBlockRewards = MintedTokens * InflationRewardsRatio
 }$$

-> If the provided transaction fee is less then MinConsensusFee x TxGasLimit, transaction is rejected.
+> If the provided transaction fee is less, then MinConsensusFee x TxGasLimit, transaction is rejected.
-> User could estimate a transaction fee using the `x/rewards` query.
+> User can estimate a transaction fee using the `x/rewards` query.

 ## Contents